alfanhui/graph_visualiser_honours_project/README.md

 ## Starting up

-1. Run `npm start` to start development in Chrome or Firefox browser.
+1. Run `npm install && npm start` to start development in Chrome or Firefox browser.
 (Other browsers may work, but are not tested)
 2. Run `./neo4j_start` to start neo4j
 3. [http://localhost:3000](http://localhost:3000) to access website
 4. [http://localhost:7475/browser](http://localhost:7475/browser) to access neo4j directly